Rahul850kr/Credo-beauty-clone-project/ReadMe.md

 •	Signup Page Created by Rahul Kumar
 •	Footer and Login Page Created by Khaja Moinuddin

-What We Learned
+What We Learned:-

-1 The Collabration with others
+1. The Collabration with others
-2 Matching The Thinking and considering everyons Prespective 3 Always have a plan of action
+2. Matching The Thinking and considering everyons Prespective
+3. Always have a plan of action
-4 Critical Thinking and Always having backup plan
+4. Critical Thinking and Always having backup plan
-5 Always There is something new to learn and grow
+5. Always There is something new to learn and grow